The main goal of any online store is to attract more potential buyers and increase sales with minimum expenses on advertising. 📈

 Currently, many e-tail websites are unable to keep customers just because their pages and product categories are inconvenient.
 If a home page or any other page visited by users does not meet their needs or they cannot complete specific tasks, they leave it.
 If some information is incomprehensible, they don’t read it.
 If visitors get lost on your e-tail website, again, they go somewhere else.

 It’s important to understand that the indicator of e-commerce usability is in many respects dependent on the topic of a website.
 It may greatly vary from an online store of devices to selling clothes.
 Therefore, visitors’ attention is focused:

 - and advantages of the online selling platform.
 Filters in a catalog also have some impact and so on.

 For that reason, in the current market conditions, the quality of e-commerce usability becomes a vital factor for the survival of a business.
 No matter how much you spend on advertising, don’t even hope for sales if your site is inconvenient to use.

-Consult professional web analysts who will conduct a thorough analysis of your site and users’ behavior on it.
-This will allow you to detect your weaknesses and develop an action plan to improve the situation.
+Consult professional web analysts who will conduct a thorough analysis of your site, its web usability, and users’ behavior.
+This will allow you to detect your weaknesses and develop an action plan to improve the situation with your official website.
 For this purpose, you can also contact the agency as certified Google Analytics experts with many years of experience work.

 In e-commerce, usability improvement usually has a significant impact on the level of conversion.
+Users are more likely to convert when their experience is smooth.
 Maybe, you will be forced to implement a whole set of changes, both on visual and structural levels of your website.
 In some cases, you may have to redo old landing pages or create new ones to focus users’ attention on the essential elements of the e-tail platform.
 Cooperation with designers, layout specialists, and developers will allow the implementation of any complexity quickly and timely.